 Common Red Flags That Spark Suspicion: Are They Real?

-These signs can feel like smoke, but they aren’t always fire.
-Stress, depression, or personal issues may cause similar behaviors.
-Misinterpreting them can lead to unfair assumptions and harmful actions.
+These signs your spouse is cheating emotionally can feel like smoke, but they aren’t always fire.
+Stress, depression, or personal struggles may cause similar behaviours, and misreading them can lead to unfair assumptions and damaging actions.

-To understand what’s really going on, it helps to know the common types of cheating in relationships and how they tend to show up.
+To understand what’s really going on, it helps to know the common types of cheating in relationships and how they typically manifest.

 Suspicion often begins with subtle shifts: